Weak approximation of kinetic SDEs: closing the criticality gap: Introduction

 and established a pointwise convergence rate for $\rho^n$ of order $n^{-\frac{1 - d/p_v}{2}}$, which vanishes when $d/p_v$ approaches $1$.
 Due to technical reasons, \cite{JM21} requires that $b_n$ vanishes when $t<1/n$, which causes \eqref{11111} to violate \eqref{con.bnrate}.
 In contrast, our method does not treat the initial time step differently and therefore allows the use of \eqref{def.bncutoff}.
 In this case, by choosing $\kappa >\frac{1}{2}(\bba\cdot\frac{d}{\bbp})$, \cref{thm-weak} yields a convergence rate (with respect to a weaker topology) of order $n^{-\frac12}$, which is independent from the criticality gap $1- d/{p_v}$.
-While \cite{JM21} also considers the case \eqref{11111} with $\kappa=1/2$, the choice \eqref{def.bncutoff} with $\kappa=1/2$ is ruled out by condition \eqref{con.bngir} (see \cref{rmk.girpara} for further details).
+In the case when $p_v=\infty$, the criticality gap incidentally vanishes, our result yields the convergence rate in the total variation distance, which is consistent with \cite{OJ}. \cite{JM21} also considers the case \eqref{11111} with $\kappa=1/2$, the choice \eqref{def.bncutoff} with $\kappa=1/2$ is ruled out by condition \eqref{con.bngir} (see \cref{rmk.girpara} for further details).